Redistribution of income and wealth: Modern forms of redistribution

 The redistribution of wealth and its practical application are bound to change with the continuous evolution of social norms, politics, and culture.
 Within developed countries income inequality has become a widely popular issue that has dominated the debate stage for the past few years.
 The importance of a nation's ability to redistribute wealth in order to implement social welfare programs, maintain public goods, and drive economic development has brought various conversations to the political arena.
 A country's means of redistributing wealth comes from the implementation of a carefully thought out well described system of taxation.
 The implementation of such a system would aid in achieving the desired social and economic objective of diminishing social inequality and maximizing social welfare.
 There are various ways to impose a tax system that will help create a more efficient allocation of resources, in particular, many democratic, even socialist governments utilize a progressive system of taxation to achieve a certain level of income redistribution.
 In addition to the creation and implementation of these tax systems, "globalization of the world economy [has] provided incentives for reforming the tax systems" across the globe.
 Along with utilizing a system of taxation to achieve the redistribution of wealth, the same socio-economic benefit can be achieved if there are appropriate policies enacted within a current political infrastructure that addresses these issues.
 Modern thinking towards the topic of the redistribution of wealth, focuses on the concept that economic development increases the standard of living across an entire society.

 Today, income redistribution occurs in some form in most democratic countries, through economic policies.
 Some redistributive policies attempt to take wealth, income, and other resources from the "haves" and give them to the "have-nots", but many redistributions go elsewhere.

+Furthermore, redistribution is discussed in the realm of sustainability science, sometimes even considered as a fundamental sustainability strategy.
+Scholars such as Iris Borowy argue that ‘some form of absolute international redistribution’ is necessary, ‘in which the rich experience an actual reduction in their material income and wealth, the newly emerging societies accept stagnating levels while those at the bottom improve their standards’.
+However, such large scale international redistribution for purposes of sustainability cannot yet be observed.

+Progressive Income Tax

 For example, the U.S. government's progressive-rate income tax policy is redistributive because much tax revenue goes to social programs such as welfare and Medicare.

 In a progressive income tax system, a high income earner will pay a higher tax rate (a larger percentage of their income) than a low income earner; and therefore, will pay more total dollars per person.

 Other taxation-based methods of redistributing income are the negative income tax for very low income earners and tax loopholes (tax avoidance) for the better-off.